wintercms/docs/snowboard-extras.md

 <a name="data-config-methods"></a>
 ### Methods

-The config instance that is returned by `this.snowboard.config()` provides the following methods for interacting with the configuration of a plugin instance.
+The configuration instance that is returned by `this.snowboard.config(bindTo, elementFrom)` provides the following methods:

 #### `get()`